 In such cases, anger issues in a relationship are a symptom of deep underlying issues.
 A trained therapist can help identify them and equip you with the right coping techniques.
 If you need help managing your temper, our panel of experts is only a click away.

 The secret to how to control anger in a relationship is to not get carried away in the spate of emotions.
 Process your angry thoughts, filter your words, and approach the situation as calmly as possible.
+Instead of asking yourself “How do I stop being angry at me SO?”, work on the feelings, express your emotions calmly and in no time you’ll be able to control a short temper in a relationship.

 Yes, anger is not only normal in a relationship but also inevitable.
 When your life is so intimately intertwined with another person, a few disappointments and disagreements along the way are to be expected.
 These become a source of anger in relationships.

 Anger can damage relationships in various ways.
-First, projecting anger triggered by external sources on to the relationship is unhealthy.
+First, projecting anger triggered by external sources onto the relationship is unhealthy.
 Second, not fighting fair in a relationship or resorting to saying hurtful things when angry, abusing your partner verbally, emotionally or physically can cause irreparable harm to couple dynamics.
-And third, not process and letting out anger can cause a pent up that leads to resentment in the relationship.
+And third, not process and letting out anger can cause a pent-up that leads to resentment in the relationship.

 To defuse anger in a relationship, remove yourself from the situation for a while, take the time to process your feelings before channelizing them toward your partner.